-- In addition to sexual harassment and violence research has shown that many teenagers don't understand what constitutes abusive behaviours such as controlling behaviours, which could escalate to physical abuse, e.g. checking someone's phone, telling them what to wear, who they can/can't see or speak to and that this abuse was prevalent within teen relationships.
+- 186. In addition to sexual harassment and violence research has shown that many teenagers don't understand what constitutes abusive behaviours such as controlling behaviours, which could escalate to physical abuse, e.g. checking someone's phone, telling them what to wear, who they can/can't see or speak to and that this abuse was prevalent within teen relationships.
 Further research showed that teenagers didn't understand what consent meant within their relationships.
 They often held the common misconception that rape could only be committed by a stranger down a dark alley and didn't understand that it could happen within their own relationships.
-This led to these abusive behaviours feeling 'normal' and therefore left unchallenged as they were not recognised as being abusive. - In response to this within our Relationships education curriculum provision we will provide high quality education supporting teenagers from becoming victims and perpetrators of abusive relationships by encouraging them to rethink their views of violence, abuse, emotional and controlling behaviours, and understand what consent means within their relationships.
+This led to these abusive behaviours feeling 'normal' and therefore left unchallenged as they were not recognised as being abusive. - 187.
+In response to this within our Relationships education curriculum provision we will provide high quality education supporting teenagers from becoming victims and perpetrators of abusive relationships by encouraging them to rethink their views of violence, abuse, emotional and controlling behaviours, and understand what consent means within their relationships.
 We also include learning regarding prejudicial language and behaviours that again can sometimes be linked to controlling or coercive behaviours.
 Relationships education will be included in all year groups at our school and will be differentiated so as to be developmentally appropriate for pupils.
-This will be in line with the statutory guidance "Relationships education, Sex and relationships education and health education". - At Moorlands Primary School our policy and provision has been developed and consultations with parents/carers have been held.
-Our school will provide/ signpost parents to the government advice for parents where it is needed. - These may include: - (Add own list of helpful website/ helpline information- to be amended and added to as appropriate - Preventing Child Sexual Abuse & Keeping Children Safe | NSPCC - Talk PANTS & Join Pantosaurus The Underwear Rule | NSPCC for parents - Sexual harassment Victim Support - Prejudice, Language and Behaviour Guide (youngsouthampton.org) parental leaflet - Parents Safe4Me - Information, Advice and Support to Keep Children Safe Online (internetmatters.org) age specific advice for parents - Guidance, policy and research (thinkuknow.co.uk)
+This will be in line with the statutory guidance "Relationships education, Sex and relationships education and health education". - 188.
+At Moorlands Primary School our policy and provision has been developed and consultations with parents/carers have been held.
+Our school will provide/ signpost parents to the government advice for parents where it is needed. - 189.
+These may include: - Preventing Child Sexual Abuse & Keeping Children Safe | NSPCC - Talk PANTS & Join Pantosaurus The Underwear Rule | NSPCC for parents - Sexual harassment Victim Support - Prejudice, Language and Behaviour Guide (youngsouthampton.org)parental leaflet - Parents Safe4Me - Information, Advice and Support to Keep Children Safe Online (internetmatters.org) age specific advice for parents

-Mate Crime and Peer on peer / Child on child abuse
+Mate Crime and Child on child abuse

-- Abuse between children and young people can take many forms.
-All staff in our settings must be clear about how they are expected to challenge any forms of abuse. - Where allegations made peer on peer / Child on child are found to be unsubstantiated, unfounded, false or malicious our DSL will firstly, consider if any support is required for the child making the allegation.
+- 190. Abuse between children and young people can take many forms.
+All staff in our settings must be clear about how they are expected to challenge any forms of abuse. - 191.
+Where allegations made Child on child are found to be unsubstantiated, unfounded, false or malicious our DSL will firstly, consider if any support is required for the child making the allegation.
 If a report is shown to be deliberately invented or malicious, our DSL will also consider whether any disciplinary action is appropriate against the individual who made it as per our behaviour policy.